 The presser feet are metal feet that are interchangeable and while the needle is sewing, it helps by holding the fabric down in place.
 Since you are offered switchable feet, if you want to get some advanced stitching done you can always buy another presser feet that is compatible with this machine to get your work done.

-Using the stitch dial you can select what type of stitching you want to do and with the reverse lever you can also do a reverse stitching if you wanted to do so.
+Using the stitch dial you can select what type of stitching you want to do and with the reverse lever, you can also do reverse stitching if you wanted to do so.

 Keep in mind that your needle should be raised up when you’re switching stitching using the dial, otherwise if you’re to move to zigzag stitches from straight, your needle might bend.